Skip to main content

 Strong against: Normal, Steel, Ice, Dark

-Role: Physical tank and coverage for Dark types that threaten Psychic
+Role: Physical durability plus coverage for Dark types that pressure Psychic teammates.

 Team Building Tips

-Don't overcomplicate your first team.
-Focus on having different types and roles rather than complex synergies.
+Do not overcomplicate your first team.
+Focus on having different types and roles before chasing advanced synergies.

 Include both attackers and defensive Pokémon.
-Pure offense teams are fragile, while pure defense teams struggle to win.
+Pure offense teams are fragile, while pure defense teams often struggle to finish battles.

-Your first team won't be perfect, and that's okay!
-Use it to learn what works and what doesn't, then adjust accordingly.
+Your first team will not be perfect, and that is normal.
+Use it to learn what works, then refine the weak slots after real battles.

 Next Steps

-Once you've built and tested your first team, you can start refining your strategy:
+Once you have built and tested your first team, you can start refining your strategy:

 Frequently Asked Questions